timg021/UTR_public/MultisliceCppTest/PhaseRetrieval/ReadmeUTR.txt

 25.Transverse_and_longitudinal_side_lengths_for_peak_localization_in_UL: 1.0 1.0

 When reading the generic description of the input parameters below, it is necessary to take into account the above variations that are applied in the case of ".xri" files.
+The description will be given generally for the case of parameter files with the ".txt" extension.

 Parameter 1 determines the "modality of execution" of UTR.exe and "units of length, UL".
 When this parameter is equal to 0, TEM imaging is assumed and the units of length are presumed to be angstroms.
 When this parameter is equal to 1,